Abdur Razzak (cricketer): Late career

 At the start of November 2010, the BCB announced 16 central contracts.
-Abdur was one of six players in the top level.
+Abdur Razzak was one of six players in the top level.
 He was included in Bangladesh's 15-man squad for the 2011 World Cup.
 Zimbabwe returned to Test cricket in August 2011 with a one-off match against Bangladesh.
-Bangladesh lost the match, their first Test since touring England in June the previous year, with Abdur taking two wickets for 106 runs.
-In the subsequent five-match ODI series, Abdur was the least successful of the bowlers to deliver 20 overs or more taking two wickets in four matches as Bangladesh lost the series 3–2.
+Bangladesh lost the match, their first Test since touring England in June the previous year, with Abdur Razzak taking two wickets for 106 runs.
+In the subsequent five-match ODI series, Abdur Razzak was the least successful of the bowlers to deliver 20 overs or more taking two wickets in four matches as Bangladesh lost the series 3–2.
 When the West Indies toured in October he went wicketless in the ODI series and was subsequently dropped from the Test squad, which led him to consider the international retirement in 2014.

 On 28 March 2013 he took 5 wickets against Sri Lanka in the 3rd ODI and became the 1st Bangladeshi bowler who took 200 wickets in ODI.
 On 5 May 2013, at the 2nd ODI between Zimbabwe in Bulawayo, he scored his maiden half-century with 53* runs.
 At the same time, he achieved quickest half-century in cricket history of Bangladesh.
 But his team was defeated by 6 wickets.
 He is the first left arm spinner and 2nd spinner after Saqlain Mushtaq took a Hat-trick.

 However, his milestone in first-class cricket to become the first Bangladeshi to take 500 wickets, he was added to the Bangladeshi Test squad as a cover for injured Shakib Al Hasan.
 He made his comeback match against Sri Lanka on 8 February 2018 and took 4 wickets to bowl out Sri Lanka for 222 in their first innings.

 Post retirement

 In March 2020 Razzak was offered a position in the Bangladesh national selection panel however the COVID-19 pandemic delayed his appointment to the role until January 2021.
 He stated he would make a decision on whether to continue playing domestic cricket after his appointment was announced.
-On 13 February 2021, Abdur along with Shahriar Nafees announced their retirement from all forms of cricket.
+On 13 February 2021, Abdur Razzak along with Shahriar Nafees announced their retirement from all forms of cricket.